 However, there’s a performance trade-off in tracking the program’s in-use memory too closely.
 For example, if the heap very suddenly shrinks but then grows again, there's a significant cost in terms of syscalls and page faults incurred.
 On the other hand, if we scavenge too passively, then the program’s reported RSS may be inflated significantly.

 This question is difficult to answer in general, because generally allocators can not predict the future behavior of the application. jemalloc avoids this question entirely, relying solely on having a good (albeit complicated) answer to the “rate” question (see next section).

 But, as Austin mentioned in golang/go#16930, Go has an advantage over C/C++ allocators in this respect.
 The Go runtime knows that before the next GC, the heap will grow to the heap goal.

 This suggests that between GCs there may be some body of free memory that one can drop with relatively few consequences.
-Thus, I propose the following heuristic, borrowed from #16930: retain
+Thus, I propose the following heuristic: Retain

 In order to have the application’s RSS track the amount of heap space it’s actually using over time, we want to be able to grow and shrink the RSS at a rate proportional to how the in-use memory of the application is growing and shrinking, with smoothing.

 When it comes to growth, that problem is generally solved.
 The application may cause the heap to grow, and the allocator will map new, unscavenged memory in response.
 Or, similarly, the application may allocate out of scavenged memory.